Indiana8000/SmartHomeScripts/adapter/OpenDTU2ModbusTCP/README.md

     pip install paho-mqtt pymodbus

-### Run as root
+### Autostart
-Need to run as root because Port 502 is required

-Example how to start the script into a screen session with crontab
+Example how to start the script with venv into a screen session by crontab

     @reboot screen -dmS MyScreen ~/o2mb/bin/python ~/o2mb/DTU2MB.py